corememltd/interop-eap-tls13/README.md

  * your local workstation will have the following ports exposed:
      * **`[PORT]/{udp,tcp}` (default: `PORT=1812`):** RADIUS authentication
          * globally listens and accepts any client using the shared secret `testing123`
- * environment makes use of a number of read only bind mounts into the container
-     * they are as described:
-         * [`services`](services): `services` configuration (including `freeradius`)
-         * [`eapol_test`](eapol_test): `eapol_test` configuration files
-     * changes to these folders will be immediately seen inside the docker container.
-This means you should not need to edit files in the container and remember to copy them back to your project, and after updating `services/freeradius/...` you can restart `freeradius` (`systemctl restart freeradius` or `freeradius -X`) to reason about those changes

-## Deployment to a Server/VM

-...

 # Usage

-The project is already configured to test TLSv1.3 without the user having to edit any configuration files.
+The project is already configured to test TLSv1.3 without the user needing to edit any configuration files.

-On the target system (container, server or VM) the project is located at `/opt/networkradius/interop-eap-tls13` and various configuration files are symlink'ed into place.
-The `setup` shell script contains the machinery to bring up the project on a bare system.

 ## Testing

 The project comes with a number of `eapol_test` configuration files for you to use by running:

     cd /opt/networkradius/interop-eap-tls13
-    eapol_test -s testing123 -c eapol_test/eapol_test.tls.conf
+    eapol_test -s testing123 -a 127.0.0.1 -p 1812 -c eapol_test/eapol_test.tls.conf

 The tests in the `eapol_test` directory are named after the EAP methods they use and the suite covers: